pierrewinter/Doctoral_Thesis_Template/README.md

 This template was created using LATEX and is currently set up as a doctoral thesis for ETH Zurich.
 This can be easily changed to fit your needs and your institution by using your own .sty styles.
+If you like this style, simply replace the names and dates as you see fit.

 ## Usage: